Come visit us at

 Camera: Webcam/built-in camera

 Questions regarding technology recommendations can be directed to the IT Service Desk or the school office.

-Each summer, a number of students are selected for paid work in the CFF fields and grounds.
+Each summer, a number of students are selected for paid work opportunities in the fields and grounds of the Weston Centre .
 This allows them to build on the learning from their first year and take part in legacy projects.

 Durham College’s recently announced partnership with The Barrett Family Foundation will support the creation of a centre of excellence and new urban farm in Durham Region.
 The Barrett Centre of Innovation in Sustainable Urban Agriculture will become an internationally recognized hub of excellence in urban agriculture practices, research, education, and training, creating a range of new opportunities for students.